geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 The GGC app has the following design considerations that impact on the issue of normalization:

-* Updates and deletions are rare.
+* Updates and deletions are (relatively) rare.
 GGC is mostly an "additive" database.
-While deletions and updates can occur, they are relatively rare and it's OK if they are "expensive" in time.
+While deletions and updates can occur, it's OK if they are "expensive" in time.
-* Reads are common, and we need local caches for many kinds of Chapter data, and all of the user's Garden-related data.
+* Reads are common, and to make these reads fast, GGC implements client-side caches for many of the entities.
-* In general, Gardeners do not access data outside their Chapter.
+* Gardeners do not access to data outside their Chapter, so client-side caches are not impacted if the number of Chapters in GGC becomes large.

 As a result of these design considerations, GGC collections are designed to facilitate caching by including chapterID and gardenID fields whenever relevant.

 We also "denormalize" by occasionally providing "redundant" fields in a collection's documents.
 For example, in some cases a document will include a cropName field even though it already has a cropID field.
-We do this avoid having to download large collections (i.e. Plantings for all Gardens in the Chapter).
+We do this avoid having to download large numbers of documents  (i.e. Plantings for all Gardens in the Chapter) in order to perform a calculation.
 These redundant fields are named starting with "cached" to make this explicit in the data model.